36 Office Decor Ideas to Inspire Your Team’s Best Work

 You might want your conference room, for example, to have a more serious, get-down-to-work feel.
 So having a neutral color scheme and more professional-looking furniture would make the most sense here.

 Meanwhile, you probably want your breakroom to elicit fun and laughter, so adding bold colors, eclectic furniture and dart boards would be appropriate.
+Find some awesome office furniture solutions from our friends at Calibre.

 12. Paint an accent wall